-Based on the sample of the cattle purchase transactions analyzed, out of a total of 9,198 purchases, 03 irregular cattle purchase transactions were identified, representing 0.03% of the total purchases in the sample.
-As previously mentioned, 02 transactions were detected involving cattle purchases from supply farms appearing on the IBAMA prohibited areas list and 01 transaction from a supply farm classified as "debarred" on the Geo List of Geospatial Monitoring for overlapping with deforestation (PRODES 2010).
+Based on the sample of the cattle purchase transactions analyzed, out of a total of 9,968 purchases, one (1) irregular cattle purchase transaction was identified, representing 0.01% of total purchases in the sample.
+There was no evidence about irregular purchase transactions as per the "Slave Labor" list, or purchase transactions with suppliers included in the Geo list (deforestation and trespassing of Indigenous lands and/or environmental conservation units).